‘Soundtrack your story’: a storytelling project with Jeffrey Boakye

 Key Stage 3 (S1-S3) classroom resources

-Our National Storytelling Week classroom resources for Key Stage 3 provide a flexible menu of activities for you and your students to choose from at a time of day that suits you.
+Our National Storytelling Week teacher resource pack for Key Stage 3 provides a flexible menu of activities to support your students to write, building on Jeffrey's workshop.

 Writing competition